-If you’re only looking for people who have 5 or fewer years on their mortgage or are employed by Fortune 500 companies, this section is the place to let that be known.
+If you’re only looking for people who have 5 or less years on their mortgage or are employed by Fortune 500 companies, this section is the place to let that be known.

 Clearly lay out why you’re the right fit for them and what makes your company great.
 If a Facebook user doesn’t fall into that space, after reading this section they will opt themselves out and not continue with the form.
 This means you have one less low-quality lead taking up your sales team time.